ARTS-Laboratory/Compact-NMR/System_development/README.md

 # Compact-NMR (cNMR) - Systems Development

-## Version 0.1
+## Version 0.1 Rabi
-* A full-scale development system that uses full size amplifiers, filters, and switches.
+* A full-scale development system that uses full-size amplifiers, filters, and switches.
 * A working prototype was developed.

 <p align="center">